alakovic1/SpotBugs/README.md

 ## Running SpotBugs

-1. git clone <url>
+1. Clone this repository (or fork and clone)
-2. delete project "NOVAapp" if you don't want to test it
+2. Delete project "NOVAapp" if you don't want to test it
-3. move all your projects you want to test in this folder, or move .java script to directory your projects are in
+3. Move all your projects you want to test in this folder, or move .java script to directory your projects are in
-4. make sure no other directories are there
+4. Make sure no other directories are there
-5. open Terminal in this/that directory and run commands:
+5. Open Terminal in this/that directory and run commands:
     1. javac SpotBugsSkripta.java
     2. java SpotBugsSkripta
-6. wait to see if BUILDs are SUCCESSFUL (for all of your projects)
+6. Wait to see if BUILDs are SUCCESSFUL (for all of your projects)
-7. html reports will be in every project in project -> app -> build -> SpotBugsReports!!
+7. HTML reports will be in every project in project -> app -> build -> SpotBugsReports!!

+> You can run it as many times as you want to, no need to delete code by hand because it is not going to insert the same code several times.
+It should be fine every time you try.

 ## Contributing to SpotBugs